Devansh-ds/Devansh-ds/README.md

 - 👋 Hi, I’m @Devansh-ds
-- 👀 I’m interested in learning App Development and Backend Development using Java
+- 👀 I’m interested in learning Backend Development using Java
-- 🌱 I’m currently learning Spring Framework
+- 🌱 I’m currently learning Microservices
 - 💞️ I’m looking to collaborate to make some projects and learn
 - 📫 How to reach me ...
 Devanshsingla9@gmail.com
 - I'm interested in participating in coding contest, learn new things and make some projects